 Agricultural Sustainability and Environmental Change at Ancient Gordion

-Gordion Special Studies 8University of Pennsylvania Museum of Archaeology a
+Gordion Special Studies 8University of Pennsylvania Museum of Archaeology and Anthropology

 This book publishes the results of 220 botanical samples from the 1993-2002 Gordion excavations directed by Mary Voigt.
 Together with Naomi Miller's 2010 volume (Gordion Special Studies 5), this book completes the publication of botanical samples from Voigt's excavations.
 The book aims to reconstruct agricultural decision making using archaeological and paleoenvironmental data from Gordion to describe environmental and agricultural changes at the site.